 The Royal Children's Hospital

-The Paediatric Emergency Medicine Centre of Research Excellence (PEM CRE) brings together leading researchers and clinicians in Australia and New Zealand, to provide leadership and infrastructure for multicentre research and collaboration.
+Our NHMRC Centre of Research Excellence in Paediatric Emergency Medicine brings together leading researchers and clinicians from Australia and New Zealand to provide leadership and infrastructure for multicentre research and collaboration.

-The Paediatric Emergency Medicine Centre of Research Excellence (PEM CRE) brings together leading researchers and clinicians in Australia and New Zealand, to provide leadership and infrastructure for multicentre research and collaboration.
+Our NHMRC Centre of Research Excellence in Paediatric Emergency Medicine brings together leading researchers and clinicians from Australia and New Zealand to provide leadership and infrastructure for multicentre research and collaboration.

 Children visit Emergency Departments (EDs) for acute medical care on average of once every year per child, for the duration of their childhood.
 This represents a large interaction with our health system and an important opportunity to address paediatric health issues.
 Emergency Department presentations are often critical, with the risk of death or substantial disability if the children are not managed appropriately.